Awesome Biblical Proof that:

 Having established the context and the importance of Gen. 49:10’s true meaning, let us now continue with our study – looking at the meaning of “from amongst”.

-Recently, in searching for a Torah Command for the need and necessity “to settle the Land”, our attention was focussed on the following Scripture:
+Recently, in searching for a Torah Command for the need and necessity “to settle the Land”, our attention was focused on the following Scripture:

 Joshua 22:19.
 (The historic time setting for this statement was in the time of the Tabernacle erected in Shiloh, and the Tribes having been allotted their areas, taking possession of it).